tera-si/Cipherseer/README.md

 - The script expects the testssl.sh scan to be performed with default checks, ordering, and formatting.
 So if you changed any of these, e.g. using `--mapping`, then the script will not work correctly.
-- The ciphersuite.info does not include explanations on why a cipher might be weak.
+- The ciphersuite.info API does not include explanations on why a cipher might be weak.
 For that you'll have to visit the ciphersuite.info website yourself.